lalitb/otel-azuregigwarm-exporter/README.md

 ```

 ## Configuration
-> Note: The values of role_name and role_instance can be override through GENEVA_ROLE_NAME AND GENEVA_ROLE_INSTANCE environment variables.
+> Note: The values of role_name and role_instance can be overridden through GENEVA_ROLE_NAME and GENEVA_ROLE_INSTANCE environment variables.

 ### Basic Configuration